saif-gorges/GTA-Restaurant-Location-Analysis/README.md

   * [Technologies](#technologies)

 ## <a name="introduction"></a>Introduction
-Where to open a new restaurant?
-Choosing a new restaurant location is the most important, at the same time, the most difficult decision throughout the whole process.
-This project gives an insight at restaurant data in Toronto as well as ethnicity demographics, neighbourhood average income/crime.
-The goal of this new layer of analysis will be to help new restaurant owners decide as to where the best placement of a new restaurant could be.
-Our analysis will consider ethnicity, local competition, income and crime per neighborhood to help determine whether a restaurant could potentially be profitable or not for each neighborhood.
+What are the best neighbourhoods in Toronto to open up a restaurant business?
+Toronto shelters a large number of ethnicities as compared to other cities in Canada.
+It is therfore a good idea to start a restaurant in Toronto, however we need to make sure the location we open up in is profitable.
+Choosing a new restaurant location is an important and difficult decision.
+Our goal for this project is to create a dashboard page with multiple interactive graphs and maps that give insights into restaurant data as well as neighbourhood information in Toronto.
+Our goal for this project was to create a database that pulled data from many different sources and perform ETL and ultimately load into Postgres SQL.

 ## <a name="data-extraction"></a>Data Extraction
 In this project we extracted, transformed, and loaded these datasets: Toronto Neighbourhood, Income, Crime, Toronto Restaurants Data, Restaurants Ratings.